-Can Trump bypass the Senate to ram through controversial nominees like Matt Gaetz?
+Can Trump bypass the Senate to ram through controversial nominees?

 Where the Supreme Court might land

 This isn’t the first time recess appointments have generated controversy.
-Presidents of both parties have taken advantage of congressional recesses to push through picks that were mired in slow confirmation processes or that faced uphill battles.
-Over time, Senate leaders responded by simply refusing to officially go on recess, instead entering “pro forma” sessions where no work was being done but the Senate wasn’t technically out on recess.
+Presidents of both parties have taken advantage of congressional recesses to push through picks who were mired in slow confirmation processes or who faced uphill battles.
+Over time, Senate leaders responded by simply refusing to officially go on recess, instead entering “pro forma” sessions in which no work was being done but the Senate wasn’t technically out on recess.

 Things came to a head in 2012, when then-President Barack Obama claimed the Senate actually was in recess and tried to appoint a trio of members to the National Labor Relations Board.
-The fight went to the U.S. Supreme Court, which ruled unanimously in 2014 that the nominations that President Obama made during that three-day pro forma session were invalid.
+The fight went to the U.S. Supreme Court, which ruled unanimously in 2014 that the nominations that Mr. Obama made during that three-day pro forma session were invalid.
 The court ruled that for a period to be considered an official “recess,” it must be at least 10 days long.

 Three conservative justices who decided that case remain on the court today – Chief Justice John Roberts, Justice Clarence Thomas, and Justice Samuel Alito – and all three joined a concurring opinion from Justice Antonin Scalia that advanced an even narrower view of the president’s recess appointment power.
-The Founders viewed the Senate’s role in the appointment process “as a critical protection against ‘despotism,’” Justice Scalia wrote.
-He called the recess appointments language in the Constitution an “anachronism” from the horse-and-buggy era when it could take weeks or months to convene Congress.
+The founders viewed the Senate’s role in the appointment process “as a critical protection against ‘despotism,’” Justice Scalia wrote.
+He called the recess-appointments language in the Constitution an “anachronism” from the horse-and-buggy era when it could take weeks or months to convene Congress.
 Even allowing recess appointments during – not just between – congressional terms “will have the effect of aggrandizing the Presidency beyond its constitutional bounds,” he wrote.

 It’s unclear whether these Republican-appointed justices’ views will hold firm, or shift with a Republican in the White House.

-Since that ruling a decade ago, Congress has refused to go into recess, preventing presidents of both parties from making recess appointments.
+Since that ruling a decade ago, Congress has refused to go into recess, preventing presidents of either party from making recess appointments.

 Other Senate work-arounds

-Note: Editor’s note: This story was updated Nov.
-21, the day of original publication, to reflect news developments.